HongyanYang825/Graph/README.md

 It solves problems including:
 * 1).
 Test user’s inputs.
 * 2).
 Check connectivity of graph.
-* 3).Find all unique cycles in a graph.
+* 3).
+Find all unique cycles in a graph.
 * 4).
 Find the shortest path between two input vertices.
 * 5).
 Check if the input graph or any subgraph is a tree.